List of Alyas Robin Hood characters

 Alyas Robin Hood (lit.
-Alias Robin Hood / English title: Bow of Justice) is a Philippine drama-action series broadcast by GMA Network starring Dingdong Dantes, Megan Young, Andrea Torres and Solenn Heussaff.
+Alias Robin Hood / English title: Bow of Justice) is a Philippine drama-action series broadcast by GMA Network starring Dingdong Dantes, Megan Young, Andrea Torres, Solenn Heussaff and Ruru Madrid.
 It premiered on September 19, 2016 on GMA Telebabad primetime block and also aired worldwide on GMA Pinoy TV.
 The first season ended its 23-week run on February 24, 2017, with a total of 115 episodes, and was replaced by Destined to be Yours.
 A second and final season premiered on August 14, 2017 replacing My Love from the Star, and ended its 15-week run on November 24, 2017, with a total of 75 episodes, and was replaced by Kambal, Karibal.